Montana Fouts: Professional career

 On April 17, 2023, Fouts was drafted, in the sixth round, 23rd overall, by the Smash It Sports Vipers in the 2023 WPF draft.

 On January 29, 2025, Fouts was drafted in the ninth round, 35th overall, by the Talons in the inaugural Athletes Unlimited Softball League draft.
 On June 7, 2025, during the first game of the season against the Bandits, Fouts recorded the first strikeout in AUSL history, striking out Bubba Nickles-Camarena.
 During the 2025 AUSL season, she started six games and posted a 4–2 record, with a 2.21 ERA and 33 strikeouts in 38 innings.
 On July 27, 2025, during game two of the championship series against the Bandits, she pitched a complete game shutout with seven strikeouts to help the Talons win the inaugural AUSL championship.
+On July 26, 2026, she once again defeated the Bandits in the championship clinching game.
+This time, she pitched a complete game shutout while surrendering only four hits and one walk and chalked up four strikeouts in the win.

 International career

 In July 2022, Fouts played for the United States women's national softball team in the 2022 World Games in Birmingham, Alabama.
 She notched a save in the semi-final against Australia, as the USA went on to defeat Japan, 3–2, in the gold medal game.

 On August 31, 2023, Fouts was again named to the United States national team for the 2023 Pan American Games.
+At the 2026 USA Softball International Cup, Fouts was named Most Valuable Pitcher of the tournament as the United States won gold.